 On June 10, 2011, Cypress filed a complaint against GSI with the United States International Trade Commission (the "ITC").
 The ITC complaint, as subsequently amended, alleges infringement by GSI of three of the five patents involved in the District Court case and one additional patent and also alleges infringement by three of our distributors and 11 of our customers who allegedly incorporate our SRAMs in their products.
 The ITC complaint seeks a limited exclusion order excluding the allegedly infringing SRAMs, and products containing them, from entry into the United States and permanent orders directing GSI and the other respondents to cease and desist from selling or distributing such products in the United States.
 On July 21, 2011, the ITC formally instituted an investigation in response to Cypress's complaint.
 Two of the distributor-respondents and ten of the customer-respondents were subsequently dismissed from the investigation.
 The evidentiary hearing took place during the week of March 12, 2012.
 On October 25, 2012, Chief Administrative Law Judge Charles E. Bullock issued his initial determination in which he held that the importation of our SRAM products, and products containing them, and the sale within the United States of such products, have not violated applicable federal law with respect to any of the four patents that Cypress had alleged were infringed.
-Either party may request a review of the initial determination by the full Commission.
-The target date for concluding the ITC investigation is February 25, 2013.
+Because he found that the accused products do not infringe any of the asserted patent claims, Judge Bullock did not consider or rule on the additional arguments of GSI and the other respondents that the Cypress patents are invalid and unenforceable.
+On November 7, 2012, Cypress filed a petition for review of the initial determination by the full Commission, and GSI and the other respondents filed a contingent petition for review seeking a ruling on the invalidity and unenforceability arguments as well as additional bases for finding non-infringement.
+In a notice issued on December 21, 2012, the ITC announced that it had determined to review Judge Bullock's initial determination, but also remanded the investigation to Judge Bullock to consider and rule on the invalidity and enforceability issues in advance of the ITC review.
+The target date for concluding the ITC investigation is June 25, 2013.
 The District Court case has been stayed pending the conclusion of the ITC proceeding.

 On July 22, 2011, we filed a complaint against Cypress in the United States District Court for the Northern District of California.
 Our complaint alleges that Cypress has conducted an unlawful combination and conspiracy to monopolize the market for certain high-performance SRAM devices, known as fast synchronous Quad Data Rate (or QDR) SRAMs and Double Data Rate (or DDR) SRAMs.
-The complaint alleges that the anti-competitive, collusive and conspiratorial conduct of Cypress and certain co-conspirators has violated Section 1 of the Sherman Act and also constitutes unlawful restraint of trade and unfair competition under applicable provisions of California law.
+The complaint alleges that the anti-competitive, collusive and conspiratorial conduct of

+Cypress and certain co-conspirators has violated Section 1 of the Sherman Act and also constitutes unlawful restraint of trade and unfair competition under applicable provisions of California law.
 The complaint seeks treble damages, in an amount to be determined at trial, a preliminary and permanent injunction prohibiting the continuation of the unfair and illegal business practices and recovery of GSI's attorneys' fees and costs.
-Cypress moved to dismiss the complaint.
+Cypress moved to dismiss the complaint, and discovery in the case is proceeding.
 On July 6, 2012, the Court denied Cypress' motion, upholding the sufficiency of the antitrust claims asserted in our complaint.